 While going through these stages, the participant will register for dissertation credits.
 All registration of dissertation credits must be approved by the dissertation chair.
-Participants must register for a total of 16 dissertation credits prior to graduation.
+Participants must register for a total of at least 16 dissertation credits prior to graduation.
 Two of these credits are allocated for the Dissertation Proposal Development course (LEAD880 or EDRM880).
-This course facilitates the participant's working toward topic and committee approval as well as the preliminary start on a proposal.
 The remaining 14 credits are to be taken while developing the dissertation proposal and the dissertation itself.
+Participants extending their program beyond the 7-year limit will have to register for 3 dissertation credits each semester while in extension.